-Upon the student's completion of the assessment, the principal shall refer the student's case to the Performing Arts Coordinator and a council consisting of:
+Upon the student's completion of the assessment, the principal may refer the student's case to the Fine Arts Coordinator and a council consisting of:

 - 1. assistant principal

-- 2. performing arts coordinator
+- performing arts coordinator

 - 3. head director

 - 4. student's school counselor

 - 5. Core Team chairperson/student assistance coordinator.